 Cheryl’s diverse background, attention to detail and commitment to building strong and meaningful relationships ensure that she will treat our donors and corporate partners with the utmost care.

-Caitlin is our Development Associate.
+Caitlin is our Community Engagement Manager.
 She graduated from Grove City College in 2018 with a bachelor’s degree in Communication.
 Caitlin was introduced to Marci through the world of volleyball and was lucky enough to spend her summer as the development intern in 2017.
 She loved her time in the office so much that she was determined to join the staff full time.
 It has always been important to Caitlin that her career was one that would make an impact on others’ lives.

 Caitlin loves to coach volleyball with her dad, explore all the local parks in Bucks County, and spend time with her family.
 When she’s not working, you can find her on a volleyball court, spending time at her mom’s flower shop in Doylestown, or visiting local coffee shops.